Pipodesig/Colors/README.md

 EpiView.java  - single episode element.

-PreLoadingActivity.java – Loading Activity.
-We are looking at when content is loading.
+PreLoadingActivity.java – It's a loading Activity, we are looking at, when content is loading.

 RetrieveFeedTask.java – AsyncTask that downloaded xml files in background.